MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/iff-function.md

 ### Classify data using iff()

 This query adds a new column called Rain to the StormEvents table.
-The Rain column indicates whether the event is a "Rain event" or "Not rain event".
-A rain event is defined as heavy rain, flash flood events or flood events.
+The Rain column indicates whether the event is considered a rain event or not.
+A rain event is defined as EventType Heavy Rain, Flash Flood or Flood.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]